omkarmoghe/lab_coat/README.md

 ### Make some `Observations` via `run!`

 You don't have to create an `Observation` yourself; that happens automatically when you call `Experiment#run!`.
 The control and candidate `Observations` are packaged into a `Result` and [passed to `Experiment#publish!`](#publish-the-result).

+The `run!` method accepts arbitrary keyword arguments, to allow you to set runtime context for the specific run of the experiment.
+You can access this `Hash` via the `context` reader method, or directly via the `@context` instance variable.

 |Attribute|Description|
 |---|---|